-current edition.
-The flue blocks must have a minimum (Depth from the front of the fireplace opening) width not less than 63mm and a cross-sectional area not less than 13,000mm.
-Older editions of BS1289 required a cross-sectional area of 13,000mm.
-The current revision of the standard requires 16,500mm.
+The appliance is suitable for installations conforming to older versions of BS1289 as well as the current edition.
+The flue blocks must have a minimum width (Depth as you look at the flue block when installed) not less than 63mm and a cross-sectional area not less than 13,000mm2.
+Older editions of BS1289 required a cross-sectional area of 13,000mm2.
+The current revision of the standard requires 16,500mm2.
 This appliance is suitable in both cases.
-The total depth of the opening measured from the finished front of the fireplace (Including plaster, surround etc.) must be not less than 120mm (See figure 6).
+The total depth of the opening measured from the finished front of the fireplace (Including plaster, surround etc.) must be 115mm.